tomlooman/tomlooman.github.io/_posts/2021-06-03-unreal-engine-cpp-save-system.md

 coverImage: "bonfire_blog_header-1.jpg"
 ---

-## Introduction

-For your game, you'll eventually need to write some kind of save system.
+For your game, you will eventually need to write some kind of save system.
 To store player information, unlocks, achievements, etc. In some cases, you will need to save the world state such as looted chests, unlocked doors, dropped player items, etc.

-In this tutorial (UE4 & UE5 Compatible) we will go through the setup of your very own C++ SaveGame system.
-Different types of games will have their own save systems needs.
+In this article we go through the setup of your very own C++ SaveGame system.
+Different types of games will have their own specific serialization needs.
 Use this article and code as a starting point for whatever game you're building.
-You'll need to be fairly familiar with Unreal Engine C++ to build this system.
+You should to be fairly familiar with Unreal Engine C++ to build this system.

 This won't be a step-by-step tutorial.
 Instead, it's more of a system breakdown with explanations.
 The [full source code is available](https://github.com/tomlooman/ActionRoguelike) for the entire project.
 If you do wish for a more guided approach, I teach this concept and many others in my **[Unreal Engine C++ Course](https://courses.tomlooman.com/p/unrealengine-cpp?coupon_code=COMMUNITY15).**